Cubs vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco hopes to build on a six-game hitting streak in this matchup.
-In his last 10 outings he is hitting .350 with two triples, five walks and six RBI.
+- Franco has recorded a base hit in seven straight games.
+During his last 10 outings he is batting .368 with two triples, six walks and six RBI.

 Franco Recent Games